jamesdae/jamesdae/README.md

 I'm a full-stack developer from Southern California, with a deep appreciation for the importance of user experience.
 As I continue to educate myself on both front-end and back-end technologies, I've found that deepening my understanding of one topic often leads to insights and discoveries in the other.
 I enjoy finding connections and filling in gaps of knowledge, whether I’m the one learning, or the one providing to the team.

+- 🌱 I’m currently learning about UX and design thinking.
+- ⚡ Fun fact: There is no genre of music I dislike!

 ### What I Use:
 ![image](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)
 ![image](https://img.shields.io/badge/json-5E5C5C?style=for-the-badge&logo=json&logoColor=white)